jack828/dotfiles/README.md

  - Set up the [arduino-cli](https://github.com/arduino/arduino-cli) - I set `BINDIR=~/.local/bin`
  - Add a [Makefile](https://github.com/jack828/esp32-logger/blob/arduino/Makefile) like this project
  - Run `make compile`, and it will use the output for LSP

-#### NVIM 0.5 + Lua Issues

- - Prettier has a hissy fit when an IIFE is used and toggles formatting
- - Linting with `<leader>p` sometimes pastes in extra characters

 #### LSP usage